zabdallah/AnyNovel/README.md

 This is an implementation of AnyNovel Algorithm for detetcing novel concepts in evloving data streams.
 Paper can be found at https://link.springer.com/article/10.1007/s12530-016-9147-7

-# Classes and Key functions:
+Classes and Key functions:
 ------------------------------
+**class ExpLauncher:**
-* class ExpLauncher : To run training/ building the model followed by AnyNovel using the built model using either train and test data or loading an existing model.
+To run training/ building the model followed by AnyNovel using the built model using either train and test data or loading an existing model.
 The class is the main interface for collecting arguments and build a new model or load an existing model

+**class TrainingLauncher:**
-* class TrainingLauncher: This class is responsible of  AnyNovel offline phase of building the model from a training data
+This class is responsible of  AnyNovel offline phase of building the model from a training data

+**class AnyNovelLauncher:**
-* class AnyNovelLauncher: Main class to Run AnyNovel prediction phase.
+Main class to Run AnyNovel prediction phase.

-Main Functions:
+*Main Functions:*

-		- private static BLM AnyNovel(BLM BaseModel, Instances StreamInst, HashMap<String, String> parameters) Run anyNovel prediction phase using offline built BaseModel, while streamInst data arrives.
+- private static BLM AnyNovel(BLM BaseModel, Instances StreamInst, HashMap<String, String> parameters)

+Run anyNovel prediction phase using offline built BaseModel, while streamInst data arrives.
 It returns the updated model which dynamically evolves.

-		- public static Instances removeClass(Instances inst): When class is no longer appears in the stream, AnyNovel remove its relevant instances.
+  - public static Instances removeClass(Instances inst):

+  When a class is no longer appears in the stream, AnyNovel remove its relevant instances.

+  - private static void updateResults(String NP, NovelPredection pred):

+takes the prediction of recent instances and update the model accordingly.
+Controls Buffer data, actions include accumulate, release, declare with a decision.